RiverGracefish/lrthw_exercises/chapter_10/Readme.md

 2) Explain the difference between these two in the Readme.md

 > What is these two?
 I need this to be able to answer this question.
+Wendy: referring to study drill #2
+       What is the difference between using triple single quotes and double triple quotes or
+       why would you one over the other?
+       hint: one reason involves how they handle escape sequences.

 3) Add these escape sequences to your ex10.rb file.